 |Doctoral Dissertation Research|

 All course credits beyond the Core Requirements are distributed in educational leadership, research, critical perspectives, organizational change, and selected specialty content areas.

 Dissertation expectations include either a traditional 5-chapter or 3-article format with a focus on original research, illustrating mastery of competing theories with the goal of informing knowledge (per Graduate College guidelines).
 The journal article format requires that the candidate will complete 3 related journal article(s) under the shared proposal topic with the goal of manuscript submission for publication in refereed journals.

 In order to assess students' scholarship and critical thinking, a comprehensive examination is required by the end of a student's course of study (typically the third year).
-The examination consists of a critical, in-depth review/empirical article on a topic to be agreed upon by the student, their mentor, and one additional faculty reader, with these individuals approving an abstract of the paper in advance.
+The examination consists of a critical, empirical article on a topic to be agreed upon by the student, their mentor, and one additional faculty reader, with these individuals approving an abstract of the paper in advance.
 The article must demonstrate comprehensive empirical and theoretical mastery of the agreed-upon topic, including relevant knowledge on which the specific research area is based.

 Once the student's advisor and 2 other faculty member deem the article original and ready for review, the student will schedule a research colloquium on the topic of the paper for the CESS community.
 The student's faculty committee will serve as the examiners for the comprehensive examination.
 They will, by consensus, assign a grade of fail, conditional pass, or pass for the comprehensive examination.
 The article may later be incorporated into the student's doctoral dissertation if deemed appropriate by the student's dissertation committee.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy